Got Rotting Roots? Pythium: An In-depth Analysis

 Root damage is a major cause of infection.
 Pythium is opportunistic and will favour entry through a damaged area, which often affects young plants during transplanting.
 Insects feeding on the root system, such as fungus gnats, are also capable of creating many wounds in which pythium spores can easily infect the plant.

 Excess nitrogen is a contributor to the onset of infection by pythium.
-Nitrogen is needed by plants in relatively large amounts, but too much can generate soft weak growth that happens to be more prone to diseases.
+Nitrogen is needed by plants in relatively large amounts, but too much can generate soft weak growth that happens to be more prone to rotting roots.
 Avoid over-supply of high nitrogen ‘grow’ base nutrients or try and use additives such as SHOGUN CalMag in high doses.

 Poor grow room hygiene and failure to remove dead plant material from around plants are sure fire ways to invite trouble into your grow room.
 You should immediately clean up any dead leaves and pick out any floating root fragments that are still in the nutrient solution.
 Re-using growing media is fine when you have had successful previous crops but if you fear the possibility of an infection don’t risk it, replenish with new stock.
+Additionally, always make sure to use a plant container with sufficient drainage holes to prevent root rot.

-One of the best methods for preventing pythium from occurring in recirculating hydroponic systems is to maintain the optimum nutrient solution temperatures by insulating the reservoir and using a chiller.
+One of the best methods for preventing pythium and rotting roots from occurring in recirculating hydroponic systems is to maintain the optimum nutrient solution temperatures by insulating the reservoir and using a chiller.
 Most pythium species responsible for hydroponic crop damage are very active at a temperature range of 20-30C, so try and keep the solution at a cool 18-20oC.

 It sounds obvious, but you cannot underestimate the importance of keeping clean and tidy!
 For starters, all dead and/or decaying plant material must be moved far away from the growing area.
 Sterilising, or at the very least, cleaning hydroponic equipment between crops is a must - we recommend using RoomClean for the task.
+Additionally, incorporating compost into the soil or growing media can increase the amount of humus and the soil's or growing medias water storage capacity, helping to prevent issues with root rot caused by Pythium by ensuring proper drainage and moisture levels.

 A great step towards complete prevention of pythium is to use beneficial biological products because these are not only easy to apply, but also extremely effective.

-Pythium – Prevention Products; Beneficials
+Pythium – Rot Prevention Products; Beneficials

 Mykos is a great product containing an aggressive species of Endo Mycorhizae that forms a powerful symbiotic relationship with the plants roots.
 Designed for application at the transplanting stage, Mykos will ensure the plant has increased access to water and nutrients as well as improving disease resistance in the root zone.